 The report, which is based on 1,200 Gartner client interactions and polls, demonstrated that business infrastructure and operations (I&O) leaders need to rethink their backup procedures to realize cost savings and improve backup infrastructure resource utilization.
 In addition, they highlighted that cloud services can help their infrastructure modernization initiatives, as they alleviate the burden on the data center backup infrastructure.

-- When I&O leaders responsible for storage backup data to a cloud service, they decrease the load on the primary data center backup infrastructure.
+- When I&O leaders are responsible for storing backup data in a cloud service, they decrease the load on the primary data center backup infrastructure.
 Storage managers find backup delivered as a service is becoming attractive for a portion of the organization’s data.

 - Bandwidth limitations are addressed through data reduction and network optimization techniques, as service-based features and functionality continue to improve.

-- Organizations are actively considering SaaS and cloud-delivered solutions to protect data in ROBO environments, as well as test-and-development data and endpoints, including desktop, laptop and tablets.
+- Organizations are actively considering SaaS and cloud-delivered solutions to protect data in ROBO environments, as well as test-and-development data and endpoints, including desktops, laptops,s, and tablets.
 Some companies are evaluating these delivery models for regional areas and at least a subset of their primary data centers.

 - Cloud infrastructure as a service is becoming a backup target for licensed software, either by design or customer initiative.
 However, adopters should ensure that overall costs are not compromised by egress (restore) charges.